 - Respect.
 Modeling respectful behavior with your former spouse is a sign to your teen that respectful behavior is your expectation.
 When you are your spouse can work together, your child knows that you remain a united front in parenting, even if you are no longer married.

 - Predictable Schedule.
 Minimizing the disruption in your kid’s schedule will help them feel more grounded.
 From music lessons to sports to time with friends, maintain the schedule they had before the split.
 Your post-divorce living situation should allow your teen to keep important relationships and activities.

 - Time Together.
 Teens are notorious for wanting to put as much distance as possible between themselves and their parents.
 It’s all part of their showing their independence.
 While some separation is healthy, don’t use their teen years and the divorce as an excuse to step back.
 Set down the smartphones.
 Talk to them about the changes.
 Go see a movie or attend a concert.
 Play a board game.
 Any activity that provides an opportunity to connect will help keep the communication lines open and bolster your bond.

 The divorce process can be complicated and take considerable time.
 The final divorce decree does not end the effects of the divorce on your children.
 Keep an eye out for any erratic behavior.
 Notice any personality changes.
 Don’t be afraid to call in expert help when needed.

 At the Law Office of Dennis R. Vetrano, Jr., LLC., we understand the complexities of divorce go beyond child support and dividing marital property.
 Our attorneys always remember that people are impacted by each decision.
 We give each client compassionate and practical legal advice specific to their circumstances.

 Find out how we can help you with your divorce.
-Schedule a free consultation by calling (845) 605-4330 or submitting our online form.
+Schedule a consultation by calling (845) 605-4330 or submitting our online form.